Leon Katz (biomedical engineer)

 Leon Katz OC OOnt (December 20, 1924 – January 9, 2015) was a Canadian biomedical engineer.

 Early life and education

 Katz was born in Montreal, Quebec, the son of Regina (née Fang) and Harry Katz, who had immigrated in the early 1900s from Romania.

 Katz graduated Commercial High School in June 1941 with top honours.
-In 1950 he graduated McGill University with a Bachelor of Engineering (Electrical Engineering: Communications) degree that he paired with course work in physics and neurology.
+In 1950 he graduated from McGill University with a Bachelor of Engineering (Electrical Engineering: Communications) degree that he paired with course work in physics and neurology.

 Military service

 In 1943, Leon Katz volunteered for active service.
 As a Canadian soldier stationed in England and fluent in the German language, Katz was seconded to the British Army of the Rhine Control Commission for Germany (CCG).
 Later stationed in Düsseldorf, a heavily bombed city in the American Zone, Katz served in the CCG's Joint Special Investigations Detachment, enforcing Military Government Laws.
 In recognition of his military service, Katz was awarded the Canadian Volunteer Service Medal (CVSM), the Clasp to the CVSM, the War Medal 1939-45, and the General Service Badge.
 He recorded personal testimony about his WWII service for The Memory Project.